Why Should I Have A Regular Dental Examination?

 Is Root Canal Treatment Painful?

-Treatment will not feel any worse than having a tooth filled and afterwards your tooth should be pain-free.
+Treatment will not feel any worse than having a tooth filled; afterwards, your tooth should be pain-free.
 Teeth that have had root canal treatment will normally need to be restored with a crown that covers up the tooth completely, protecting and preserving the tooth so it will last for many years to come.

 What Is An Oral Cancer Screening?

-An oral cancer screening is quick, painless and non-invasive as our dentists will gently examine all the tissues inside your mouth to check for any signs of abnormalities that include colour changes, changes to the texture of these tissues or any lumps or sore spots that are failing to heal properly.
-We regularly screen patients during routine dental exams for signs of oral cancer as our dentists are specially trained to identify early signs of this disease.
+An oral cancer screening is quick, painless and non-invasive as dentists will gently examine all the tissues inside your mouth to check for any signs of abnormalities that include colour changes, changes to the texture of these tissues or any lumps or sore spots that are failing to heal properly.
+Clinicians working in 1300SMILES clinics regularly screen patients during routine dental exams for signs of oral cancer as, dentists are specially trained to identify early signs of this disease.
 Early diagnosis and treatment can help enormously with the prognosis of this disease as often detection at the later stages leads to more difficult and invasive treatment.

 General dentistry covers a wide range of treatments designed to detect and treat common dental problems.
 Treatments include your regular dental exams and more advanced procedures such as tooth extractions and root canal therapy.